mf-dlcz/AI/week_1/deep_learning.md

 - This mechanism lets the model weigh the importance of different elements in the same input sequence.

+### Transformer Architecture
+- Two crucial components in the transformer architecture are the **encoder** and the **decoder**.

+- **Encoder** processes and understands the input sequence.
+It takes the input, like a sentence in NLP, and creates a contextual representation of the input.
+The encoder does this by using multiple transformer encoder layers.
+These layers use attention mechanisms to capture the relationships between different parts of the input.
+The output of the encoder is a set of hidden states, or encodings, which capture the meaning and structure of the input sequence.

+- **Decoder**

 ## Self-supervised Learning